precious-nmesoma/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Ths is a script that adds execution permission to the owner, the group owner and the other users, to the file This is a script that sets the permission to the file hello as follows: Owner: no permission at all Group: no permission at all Other users: all the permissions
-This is a script that sets the mode of the file hello
+This is a script that sets the mode of the file hello This is a a script that sets the mode of the file hello the same as olleh’s mode